jts272/pp3-lidl-bake-mate/README.md

 ### Function Testing

-All instances of inputting a single letter in menus has been programmed and tested to work, regardless of being upper or lower case.
+All instances of inputting a single letter in menus has been programmed and tested to work regardless of being upper or lower case.
 Text formatting was tested and adjusted before committing each function to GitHub.
 Factors tested included newline insertion, pretty-print behaviour and display behaviour inside the Heroku mock-terminal.

 Common to all functions was the testing of args working as intended, and vars being correctly displayed to the user in print/input elements.

-Functions that perform actions that the user never interacts with directly are marked with :see_no_evil:

 #### API Functionality